 Maybe this will help with your education.

 Woven fabrics are made on a loom with a warp (vertical) and weft (horizontal) thread.
 How the threads are intertwined, or woven, depends on the type of fabric.
+They do not have much stretch because of the tightness of the yarns in the fabric.
+Woven fabrics are often used in apparel production but are treated a bit differently than knit fabrics.
+While knits contours the body, wovens are great to use when creating pleats and clothes that require dimensional stability (you wouldn’t make a ball gown with just knits).
 Some you’ll easily be able to find in your closet.

 Knit fabrics are interlaced just like you do with knitting needles but on a grander scale.
 Some machines create circular knits, where they are made in a tube.
 Others are flat knit with a salvage on either side similar to a woven.
 Here are some examples of knit fabrics.

 Jersey: front of fabric has V shapes while back has interlocking loops.
 A jersey can be seen in a chunky sweater and a fine t-shirt knit.
 This is done a circular knitting machine.
 Some garments are knit to size in a tube, then cut to length.
 When we purchase this type of fabric, it’s split and laid flat before shipping.